The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 It took everything I had, basically.

-But I found a way out.
+But I made it through.
+I found a way out.

 And so can you.